esyede/rakit/packages/docs/data/hash.md

 ### Setting Cost Factor

-The second parameter of the `make()` method is the cost factor that determines how much computation time is required for hashing.
-The default value is 10, with a range of 4-31:
+The second parameter is the cost factor, which decides how much work the hash takes.
+It defaults to 10 and ranges from 4 to 31:

 ```php
 // Default cost factor (10)